Hossam16/Chat_API_System_Rails_-_GO/README.md

-# chat-api
+# Chat API using Ruby on Rails and Golang with (ElasticSearch,Redis,MySQL)

 Chatting API application in Ruby on Rails and Go

 ## Overview
 The API is composed of two separate services:
-- Chat API (Rails): Main service which provides most of the core management operations (create, update, get) of applications, chats, and messages, also supports searching through messages in chats using `elasticsearch`.
+- Chat API (`Rails`): Main service which provides most of the core management operations (create, update, get) of applications,
+(get) of chats,
+and (get, update) messages, using `MySQl` as DB, and `Redis` - `Sidekiq` as (cahce, queue) also supports searching through messages in chats using `ElasticSearch`.
-- Chat/Message Creation API (Golang): A complementary service to chat API that is responsible for creating chats and messages.
+- Chat/Message Creation API (`Golang`): A complementary service to chat API that is responsible for creating chats and messages.

 ## Starting Services
 ```bash